MathisGreatCode/MathisGreatCode/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python, Blockchain and Smart-contracts
+- 🌱 I’m currently learning Python and Web Dev with Django
-- 👯 I’m looking to collaborate on web3 projects
+- 👯 I’m available to collaborate on any exiting project

 <!--
 **MathisGreatCode/MathisGreatCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.